Can Eating Onions Really Help Lower Your Blood Sugar?

 Can You Use Onion Extract to Lower Blood Sugar?

 Onion extract is made from the juices of an onion and can be used in cooking, similar to onion powder.
 There is limited research to suggest that onion extract is beneficial for lowering blood sugar.
-However, the above Nutrition study mentions that onion extract could have a small hypoglycemic effect by stabilizing the process of glycolysis (breaking down glucose).
+However, the above Nutrition study mentions onion extract could have a small hypoglycemic effect by stabilizing the process of glycolysis (breaking down glucose).

 Other Benefits of Onions